logdna/logspout/README.md

 ### Rancher

-Create a LogDNA stack from the Rancher compose file below:
+Modify your Rancher Compose Stackfile to have `LogDNA` Service as described below:
 ```yaml
 version: '2'
 services: